sweirich/lambda-n-ways/README.md

 - DeBruijnParB [DB_B]

-  Above, but caches a substitution in terms.
+  Parallel substitution version with reified substs, but caches a substitution in terms.
-  Uses general purpose library in [Subst](Subst.hs) Optimized version described here https://github.com/sweirich/challenge/tree/master/debruijn
+  Uses general the purpose library in [Subst](Subst.hs) Optimized version described here https://github.com/sweirich/challenge/tree/master/debruijn

 - DeBruijnScoped [DB_S]

-  Above, but uses a GADT to enforce that the syntax is well-scoped.
+  Above, but also uses a GADT to enforce that the syntax is well-scoped.

 - BoundDB

-  Uses Kmett's [bound](https://hackage.haskell.org/package/bound) library (Note: maybe there is a faster way to convert from named to bound representation.)
+  Uses Kmett's [bound](https://hackage.haskell.org/package/bound) library (Note: maybe there is a faster way to convert from named to bound representation?)

 - Unbound

   Uses the [unbound](https://hackage.haskell.org/package/unbound) library

-- Core.Nf
+- Core

   Uses the FV and Substitution functions ripped out of GHC Core (HEAD 5/28/20) Like DB_C, uses a delayed substitution (e.g. environment) during normalization.
   Does not add any explicit substitutions to the term.
   Uses Data.IntMap instead of lists to keep track of the substitution.

 ## Running the microbenchmark